femaleninja/femaleninja.github.io/about.md

 ### More Information

-Hello there!
-I’m a software architect who goes by the name Sheep.
-My background is that I live in Tsuruoka, Japan and studied computer science & electrical engineering at MIT (Class of 2013, Random Hall).
-Besides computer programming, I am also interested in mathematics, photography, and anime.
+My background is that I live in Tsuruoka, Japan.
+Although I never attended MIT, I have attended similar programs, loved them, and they are the reason for my interest in EECS and math.
+Besides computer programming, I play the violin and love making, playing, and writing music.
+In my free time, I like to play frisbee, climb, skate, paint, and pretend to parkour.
+I am also interested in mathematics (prime numbers), photography, critters, colors, plants, heavy rainstorms, anime and overworking.
+Feel free to email me if you guys are unbearably excited. :)

 ### Contact me

 [wtp@mit.edu](mailto:MITsucks@protonmail.ch)